IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 #### Dependencies installed during setup

-During the Db2 instance creation, the extension automatically installs necessary libraries and tools.
+During the Db2 instance creation, the extension automatically installs the necessary libraries and tools.
 Key dependencies include:

 - **Colima** (for macOS): A lightweight Docker-compatible runtime for macOS that manages the Db2 container without requiring Docker Desktop.
-- **Docker CLI**: The command-line interface for interacting with containers.
+- **Docker CLI**: The command line interface for interacting with containers.
 On macOS, it is installed alongside Colima.
 On Linux, the extension uses native package managers such as `apt-get` for Docker installation if Homebrew is not available.

 These dependencies are installed on your system to support the Db2 Community Edition container.